HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 This experiment could be the basis of a real world application such as (insert something here).

 ### Experiment 4- Using Transistor To Drive Motor ###

 (Replace this with the experiment name)

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](MotorFan1.png)